hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step8-create.md

 ## Making your own chart repo

+When you develop your charts, there are a few ways to add your charts to custom repositories, either publicly or privately.
+Some examples are:

+- If your chart is in a GitHub account, the location can be registered to Helm so it can pull the chart from that source.

-When you develop your charts, there are a few ways to add your charts to custom repos, either publicly or privately.
-A popular chart repo hosting service you can add to Kubernetes is called [ChartMuseum]().
-Guess what, it also can be installed with a [ChartMuseum Helm chart](https://hub.helm.sh/charts/stable/chartmuseum). (ツ) You can also use Github pages to host an [inexpensive chart repo](https://github.com/helm/chart-releaser).
+- A popular chart repo hosting service you can add to Kubernetes is called [ChartMuseum]().
+Guess what, it also can be installed with a [ChartMuseum Helm chart](https://hub.helm.sh/charts/stable/chartmuseum). (ツ)

+- You can also use GitHub pages to host an [inexpensive chart repo](https://github.com/helm/chart-releaser).

 `helm search hub chartmuseum`{{execute}}